gianmarcotoso/react-ui-formalize/README.md

 ### Validate

-You can see this HoC as an addon to both Formalize and Transform.
+You can see this HoC as an addon to both `Formalize` and `Transform`.
 It handles form validation, and already provides an implementation for the `validate` property so you don't have to write one.
-Just as transform, it allows you to pass another property called `validationRules` where you can define how to validate your `data` object.
+Just as `Transform`, it allows you to pass another property called `validationRules` where you can define how to validate your `data` object.
 You can leave out the keys you don't want validated.

 ```javascript
 // My Component